November 14, 2016

 Supermicro IPMI Remote KVM Annoyances

 So, you have a Supermicro server somewhere remote.
 Thats cool, they have a nifty IPMI module (either bridged to the primary interface or on a separate port).
 One of the features is a remote IP-KVM over what is mostly VNC.
 Of course, you have a complete distrust of anything embedded, so your IPMI is on a separate LAN/VLAN.
 You also don’t have a VPN to this IPMI LAN, because thats a lot of work for something that you’ll never use, and everyone just uses ad-hoc SSH tunnels anyway, right?
-Read more
+Except, you are Supermicro’s IPMI KVM thing (which is really made by a company called ATEN).
+That means: Read more

 May 12, 2012